Bank Menatep: Group Menatep Limited

 Also, Group MENATEP Ltd. controlled Bank Menatep SPb and the Trust and Investment Bank (Доверительный и инвестиционный банк).
 However, the group's 61% stake in Yukos was reduced to 44.1 percent following a share issue in 2003.

 Following the arrest of Yukos' former chief executive Mikhail Khodorkovsky in October 2003, Stephen Curtis, a British lawyer, was appointed managing director of Group Menatep Ltd. in November 2003.
 However, just a couple of months later, Curtis died in a helicopter crash in Bournemouth on March 3, 2004.

 On February 11, 2004, Anton Drel, the lawyer of Mikhail Khodorkovsky, announced his client was no longer a shareholder of Group Menatep and that Khodorkovsky had pulled out of the company on October 20, 2003, several days before he was arrested.
 At the time of his arrest, Khodorkovsky held 59.5 percent of Group Menatep equaling roughly 26 percent of Yukos, worth $7.8 billion.
 Shortly after Khodorkovsky's arrest, Group Menatep pulled its shareholder list off its web site and revealed that Khodorkovsky had handed over control of a special trust that owned 50 percent of Menatep.
 Drel however said that Khodorkovsky had relinquished all his shares in the holding.

-The lawyer pointed out that the prosecutors' step of freezing 44 percent of Yukos' shares could be unlawful as Khodorkovsky did not own any shares in Menatep any longer.
+The lawyer said that the prosecutors' step of freezing 44 percent of Yukos' shares could be unlawful as Khodorkovsky did not own any shares in Menatep any longer.
 Menatep owned the frozen stake via two offshore vehicles, Yukos Universal and Hulley Enterprises.
 Drel further added that he could not disclose the name of the new holder of the shares.
-Analysts complained Yukos' ownership structure was getting murkier and murkier.
+Analysts said Yukos' ownership structure was getting murkier and murkier.

 Following the death of Stephen Curtis in March 2004, Group MENATEP announced the appointment of three new managing directors in May 2004: Kevin Bromley, director of IFG International Limited an Isle of Man trust company; Nicholas Keeling, a Gibraltar-based solicitor representing a corporate director; and Tim Osborne, senior partner of Wiggin Osborne Fullerlove, an English law firm specialising in international tax.
 The three directors were supposed to jointly manage the operations of the company.

 As of mid 2004, holding company Group MENATEP Limited was the 100% owner of the following subsidiary companies: